 Increased risk of blood clots

-Those who are overweight or obese are already at a higher risk of blood clots, a condition that’s also been associated with COVID-19.
+People who have overweight or obesity are already at a higher risk of blood clots, a condition that’s also been associated with COVID-19.
 “COVID-19 damages the endothelium (the cellular lining of blood vessels),” says Dr. Aminian.
 “Autopsies have shown that blood clots and widespread severe endothelial damage are two of the causes of increased mortality in many patients who contract COVID-19.”

 Damaged pulmonary system